 Ick!
 That Small Insect Could Be A Tick

-Something creeping on your body usually causes a range of reactions: bothered at best, downright scary at worst.
+Something crawling on your body usually spurs a variety of reactions: annoyed at best, downright scary at worst.

-In a world of surprising crawling critters, ticks might be the most unwelcome of all in your Waukesha County backyard.
+In a world of uninvited crawling critters, ticks might be the most unwelcome of all in your Waukesha County backyard.